averagewagon/data-tamers/README.md

     - 18
   - What questions (from above) can be answered using the data in this dataset?
     - This dataset will help answer our fourth question, since it breaks down the number of reported school shootings by private vs. public school over 64 years.

+ ## Juvenile Arrests by Crime in the US
+    - Where did you download the data (e.g., a web URL)?
+      - This dataset is an [API](https://public.opendatasoft.com/explore/dataset/juvenile-arrests-by-crime-in-the-us/table/?dataChart=eyJxdWVyaWVzIjpbeyJjaGFydHMiOlt7InR5cGUiOiJjb2x1bW4iLCJmdW5jIjoiQVZHIiwieUF4aXMiOiJjb3VudCIsInNjaWVudGlmaWNEaXNwbGF5Ijp0cnVlLCJjb2xvciI6IiMyQzNGNTYifV0sInhBeGlzIjoieWVhciIsIm1heHBvaW50cyI6NTAsInNvcnQiOiIiLCJjb25maWciOnsiZGF0YXNldCI6Imp1dmVuaWxlLWFycmVzdHMtYnktY3JpbWUtaW4tdGhlLXVzIiwib3B0aW9ucyI6e319fV0sInRpbWVzY2FsZSI6IiIsImRpc3BsYXlMZWdlbmQiOnRydWUsImFsaWduTW9udGgiOnRydWV9)

+    - This dataset was collected by the Uniform Crime Reporting Program (URC).
+The arrests are by offense and categorized by age, sex, and sometimes race.
+The URC considers juveniles to be any individual under 18 years old.
+The years in this dataset range from 1995-2016.
+    - How many observations (rows) are in your data?
+      - 1920
+    - How many features (columns) are in the data?
+      - 4
+    - What questions (from above) can be answered using the data in this dataset?
+      - The last question can be answered by grouping this dataset and the education spending datasets by year.
+After this grouping the datasets can be joined and trends in educational spending and juvenile crime rates will be analyzed.